amis13/kromaTool/README.md

 # Tool

 Bash tool for Kroma, easy to use.
+If you have not downloaded the kroma-up repository, it will be automatically downloaded to your $HOME directory.

 Use the installer as root user:

 ```bash
 sudo su